-We’re proud to be publicly announcing a secure, private cloud option for building and managing data workflows with Apache Airflow.
+We’re proud to publicly announce a secure, private cloud option for building and managing data workflows with Apache Airflow.
 We’re calling it Apache Airflow on Astronomer: Enterprise Edition.
-With that, we’d like to introduce you to the product a bit more formally:
+With that, we’d like to introduce you to the product a bit more formally.

 Meet Astronomer Enterprise Edition

 In response to the growing market concerns over data security and GDPR compliance, our team has continued to build on our March announcement of Astronomer Enterprise Edition, which allows for easy Apache Airflow deployment in a user’s own, secure environment.

 Enterprise 0.2.0 allows users to more easily deploy Airflow through our improved CLI.
 We’ve also streamlined authorization, automated much of the Kubernetes config process, and tightened integration with the monitoring stack to make it easy to fully get up and running with Airflow in your private cloud.

 The Power of SaaS, on Your Private Kubernetes Cluster

 Astronomer allows any developer to jump directly into creating and managing Airflow data pipelines quickly and effectively.
 Our company’s roots lie in our SaaS Airflow offering, but we wanted to expand accessibility and build a product that prioritized security and gave our users the ability to customize.

 Enterprise Edition now provides the same feature-rich access to Airflow, but through a customer’s own Kubernetes cluster.
 You get full access to the source code, which means that you can modify and extend it to suit your needs while keeping all data inside of your own private cloud.